Home > Health Encyclopedia

 Typical symptoms of critical limb ischemia may include:

 People with critical limb ischemia are at risk for developing non-healing skin ulcers and gangrene (tissue death).
 In severe cases, amputation may be required.

 Other signs of advanced PAD can include:

 Sometimes, blood clots form in the arteries in the legs, producing abrupt and severe symptoms (acute occlusion).

-About 8 million American adults have peripheral artery disease (PAD), and the prevalence of the disease is increasing worldwide.
+About 8 million American adults have PAD, and the prevalence of the disease is increasing worldwide.
 Men and women are equally susceptible although women face a greater risk for limb loss.
-African-Americans have twice the risk for PAD as Caucasians.
-Between 12 to 20% of people over age 65 suffer from the condition.
+African Americans have twice the risk for PAD as white people.
+Between 12% to 20% of people over age 65 suffer from the condition.

 The risk factors for PAD are the same as those for heart disease and stroke.
 Smoking and high cholesterol levels increase the risk for PAD progression in large blood vessels (such as the legs), while diabetes increases the risk for PAD in small blood vessels (such as the feet).
 Quitting smoking and controlling cholesterol and high blood pressure are the best ways to slow PAD progression.

 The most important risk factors for PAD include:

 Peripheral artery disease (PAD) is greatly under-diagnosed.
 Many patients do not report symptoms, or may not even have symptoms.